-13. DAMAGE CHARGES
+XI.
+DAMAGE CHARGES

-Students are responsible for loss or damage to furnishings, equipment, and/or infrastructure in the residence hall room to which they are assigned.
-When damage occurs to any part of the public area of your community (hallway, lounges, bathrooms, etc.), all residents of the living community will be notified and held responsible for the cost of the repair.
+Students are responsible for loss or damage to furnishings or equipment in the residence hall room to which they are assigned.
+When damage occurs to any part of the public area of your community (hallway, lounges, bathrooms, etc.), all residents of the living community will be notified and held responsible for cost of the repair.
 Students will be billed for the replacement or repair of any university property they damage or lose.

-At the time a student occupies a room, a Room Condition Report must be completed by the deadline given.

-This form establishes student responsibility for the room condition, furnishings, and room key/ One Card.
+At the time a student occupies a room, a Room Inventory & Checkout Form must be completed.
+This form establishes student responsibility for the room condition, furnishings, and room key/ OneCard.
 Students vacating rooms are expected to remove all trash and personal belongings from rooms.